tBaxter/activity-monitor/README.md

 --------

 ### About the settings
-* "Model" is required.
-It lets the activity monitor know which models to watch.
-All models should be registered as app_label.model.
+`Model` is required: it lets Activity Monitor know which models to watch.
+All models should be registered as `app_label.model`.

-* "date_field" is used to say when the activity happened -- when the new thing was created -- If it's not given, the activity monitor will look for a "created" field.
+`date_field` says when the activity happened -- when the new thing was created or updated.
+If undefined, Activity Monitor will look for a "created" field.
 Failing that, it will use the current time.

-* 'user_field' tells what field the user performing the action can be found in.
-If it is not passed, it will look for a 'user' field.
-If no user field is found at all, it will use request.user.
+`user_field` tells what field the actor can be found in.
+If undefined, Activity Monitor will look for a 'user' field.
+If no user field is found at all, Activity Monitor will fall back to request.user.
 The result is stored as "actor" on the activity.

-* 'verb' is the verb string to use.
-By default, strings will be output as <actor> <verb> <model.__unicode__()>, or "Joe Cool commented on '10 reasons beagles are awesome.'"
+`verb` is the verb string to use.
+By default, strings will be output as "{actor} {verb} {model.__unicode__()}", or "Joe Cool commented on '10 reasons beagles are awesome.'"

+`override_string` overrides the normal output altogether.

-* 'check' allows you to say, "Make sure this boolean is true on the object before adding the activity."
-For example, you wouldn't want any activities registering on unpublished blog posts, so you would check "published".
+`check` allows you to say, "Make sure this boolean is true on the object before adding the activity."
+For example, you wouldn't want any activities registering on unpublished blog posts, so you would check against the "published" field.
+If this field is false for the activity, no activity is registered.

+`manager` allows passing a custom manager to be used.
+Defaults to `objects`.

+`filter_superuser` suppresses registering activities if a superuser performed them.
+Useful if the superuser's changes should go unnoted, particularly if you're watching for updates.

+`filter_staff` suppresses registering activities if a staff member performed them.
+Like `filter_superuser`, this is useful if the changes should go unnoted, particularly if you're watching for updates.

 ### What happens when the settings are defined